History of Ancient Yathrib

 Overview

-During antiquity the city of Medina was known as Yathrib (يثرب).
+During antiquity the modern city of Medina was known as Yathrib (يثرب).
 In historiography, the term "Yathrib" or "ancient yathrib" describes the periods of occupation starting with early Arab-Jewish settlements in the area during the fourth or fifth century CE.
 Though it is uncertain how far back the settlement history of Yathrib Oasis goes, it is believed that the area was inhabited at least for over 1,500-1,700 years (circa 900-700 BCE) before prophet Muhammad's migration from Mecca.
 The Yathrib region received peoples from various regions who formed its pre-Islamic community and fomulate history.

 Brief History